rakshita-vijay/rag-agentic-ai/README.md

 ## 🌟 Key Updates

-- **Web-First!** No more CLI—this is a full-featured Streamlit app with a modern, animated UI.
+- **Web-First!** No more CLI - this is a full-featured Streamlit app with a modern, animated UI.
 - **Real-Time Progress:** Watch as each agent completes its task, with visual feedback and party effects.
-- **Session History:** Every brainstorm is saved in the sidebar—expand, preview, download, or delete!
+- **Session History:** Every brainstorm is saved in the sidebar - expand, preview, download, or delete!
 - **Instant Downloads:** Download your Markdown results directly from the browser (no more hunting in the Downloads folder).
 - **Mobile Ready:** Works beautifully on phones, tablets, and desktops.
 - **Error-Proof:** Clear, friendly notifications if you forget your API key or something goes wrong.
 - **Gemini 2.0 Flash + CrewAI:** Harness the latest Google LLM and agentic orchestration for super-fast, high-quality results.
-- **All-in-One Setup:** Just `pip install -r requirements.txt` and `streamlit run app.py`—all dependencies are handled.
+- **All-in-One Setup:** Just `pip install -r requirements.txt` and `streamlit run app.py` - all dependencies are handled.

 ---